 A huge mistake is to rely on PowerPoint presentations where the sales rep reads each slide.
 B2B Sales reps need to understand relevant business concepts so they can describe what is on the slide with a meaningful and relevant narrative on a white board for maximum impact.
 Sales reps need to feel ownership for knowing the market, business, technology, competitors and solutions.
 Research shows that persuasion is a function of confidence, and that other people unconsciously can sense a lack of confidence.
 Interestingly, animals are the best example of this.
 If sales reps are not perceived to be confident there is a ZERO probability that they will be persuasive.

-B2B organizations typically make significant investments in product training for the sales staff.
+B2B organizations typically make significant investments in product training for the sales staff but it does little to impact the effectiveness of the go to market sales strategy.
 The usual format is that the entire team, consisting of people with various backgrounds, skill levels and tenure, gathers in a huge conference room.
 Over a few hours or days, the subject matter experts (who are typically not educators, trainers or compensated on sales effectiveness) provide as much information as they know in a time slot that was reduced to “fit” the schedule.
 Once this “data dump” has been completed, the next mandate is for each sales rep regurgitate what was presented the next morning in a 15 minute presentation to their peers.
 To make matters worse, the reps are also typically subjected to several eye-blurring PowerPoint presentations consisting of days or weeks of additional content shoved into 30, 45 or 60 minute time slots and presented back to back.
 Could there be a less effective format to transfer knowledge?

 Emailing the presentations after the meeting or posting it to the sales portal is more of a conscious clearing effort than it is an effective sales enablement process.
 There may be good content but if the process is not focused on transferring knowledge – i.e. changing the behavior of a sales person to be most effective—then there is a great chance that the desired outcome will not be achieved.
 The team that put the content together is frustrated as they spent an inordinate amount of time and effort to prepare and present the information.
 And, the sales team feels like it was a waste of time to sit in a dimly lit room for a day or more while subject matter experts threw buzzwords, acronyms, features and functions at them until they were nauseous.
 In the end, sales enablement falls short as it is merely focused on content creation and a forum to disperse information.

-It’s difficult to gauge the intangibles of why a salesperson isn’t successful.
+It’s difficult to gauge the intangibles of why a salesperson isn’t successful but it is a must to optimize an organization’s go to market strategy.
 Sales managers can’t go on every single sales call, nor can they review all the information on contained in the sales force automation system to answer this question.

 The good news is that whiteboard selling has been successfully deployed to address these challenges.